 Several treatment regimens have been developed that involve intensive use of several drugs.
-Following these regimens, about 85% of children will have an initial remission, and about 50% to 60% will be cured (meaning that the cancer never returns).
+Following these regimens, about 85% of children will have an initial remission, and about 50% to 70% will be cured, meaning that the cancer never returns.
+See below for detailed descriptions about the levels of remission used to describe the state of disease.
 During treatment, children with AML need to be watched very carefully and often spend many weeks in the hospital because very low blood cell counts increase the risk of developing infections.

 Induction chemotherapy uses chemotherapy to destroy as many of the cancer cells as possible to make the AML to go into remission.

-Intensification chemotherapy is used to destroy any cancer cells that may be hiding (meaning that there are too few to detect by modern tests) after induction chemotherapy has led to remission.
+Intensification chemotherapy is used to destroy any cancer cells that may be hiding after induction chemotherapy has led to remission.
+This means that there are too few to detect by modern tests.
 Stem cell transplantation also can be used for intensification therapy (see below).

-Learn more about chemotherapy and preparing for treatment.
+Learn more about the basics of chemotherapy and preparing for treatment.
 The medications used to treat cancer are continually being evaluated.
-Talking with the doctor is often the best way to learn about the medications prescribed for your child, their purpose, and their potential side effects or interactions with other medications.
-Learn more about your child’s prescriptions by using searchable drug databases.
+Talking with your child’s doctor is often the best way to learn about the medications prescribed for your child, their purpose, and their potential side effects or interactions with other medications.
+Learn more about prescriptions by using searchable drug databases.

 Stem cell transplantation/bone marrow transplantation

-Before recommending stem cell transplantation, doctors will talk with the patient about the risks of this treatment and consider several other factors, such as the type of leukemia, results of any previous treatment, and patient’s age and general health.
+Before recommending stem cell transplantation, doctors will talk with the patient about the risks of this treatment.
+Doctors will also consider several other factors, such as the type of leukemia, results of any previous treatment, and patient’s age and general health.

 Not all children with AML need stem cell transplantation.
 For instance, children with Down syndrome and the subtype called APL with t(15;17) do not need stem cell transplantation unless the AML recurs.
 AML with certain genetic changes (for example, chromosome abnormalities known as inv 16 and t[8;21], or molecular changes known as NPM1 or CEBPα) is not treated with stem cell transplantation unless the leukemia has recurred.
-Children with subtypes of AML that have lower risks of recurrence (and therefore higher chances of cure) can usually receive chemotherapy alone.
-Also, most children whose leukemia does not have highest risk genetic changes and who have experienced a remission quickly often do not need a stem cell transplant and can receive chemotherapy instead.
+Children with subtypes of AML that have lower risks of recurrence and therefore higher chances of cure can usually receive chemotherapy alone.

 In the past, transplantations from unrelated donors were not done unless the AML had recurred.
 However, as the safety of using stem cells/bone marrow from unrelated donors has improved, these types of transplants are being used more often to prevent recurrence for children with high risk AML.
-Clinical trials are studying the use of unrelated donor transplants for patients with AML that has certain high-risk features (for example, a chromosome abnormality called monosomy 7 or a child who doesn’t experience a remission after their first induction chemotherapy).
+Clinical trials are studying the use of unrelated donor transplants for patients with AML that has certain high-risk features.
+Examples include a chromosome abnormality called monosomy 7 or a child who doesn’t experience a remission after their first induction chemotherapy.

 Radiation therapy for AML is generally used only if the cancer has spread to the brain and does not respond to systemic chemotherapy and/or chemotherapy given into the spinal fluid.
 Radiation therapy may also be used to treat a chloroma when chemotherapy has not fully worked.
 As explained above, radiation therapy may also be used during a stem cell/bone marrow transplant.

-Side effects from radiation therapy may include fatigue, mild skin reactions, upset stomach, and loose bowel movements.
+Side effects from radiation therapy may include fatigue, mild skin reactions, upset stomach, or loose bowel movements.
 Most side effects go away soon after treatment is finished.
 Radiation therapy can sometimes interfere with the normal growth and development of the child’s brain and body.
 Therefore, when possible, chemotherapy is used first to avoid radiation therapy.
-More information about long-term effects can be found in the After Treatment section.
-Learn more about radiation therapy.
+More information about long-term effects can be found in the Follow-up care section.

 Getting care for symptoms and side effects